What is Bitcoin Dominance?

 The market share of Bitcoin has been declining in recent years as more and more cryptocurrencies have entered the market.
 This decline in dominance has been seen as a sign of the maturity and growth of the overall cryptocurrency market, as investors become more confident in other cryptocurrencies and diversify their portfolios.

 However, Bitcoin dominance remains an important metric to watch, as it is still widely considered the benchmark for the cryptocurrency market.
 A sudden increase in Bitcoin dominance can indicate a shift in investor sentiment and may be a sign of a market trend.

-Popular Examples of Bitcoin Dominance
+History of the Term Bitcoin Dominance

 Market capitalization dominance: Market capitalization dominance refers to the percentage of the total market capitalization of all cryptocurrencies that is accounted for by a specific cryptocurrency.
 Similar to bitcoin dominance, it is a measure of the relative size and influence of a particular cryptocurrency in the overall cryptocurrency market.
 Market capitalization dominance is often used as a metric to compare the relative popularity and market share of different cryptocurrencies.

 Trading volume dominance: Trading volume dominance refers to the percentage of the total trading volume of all cryptocurrencies that is accounted for by a specific cryptocurrency.
 Trading volume is a measure of the total amount of a cryptocurrency that is traded on exchanges within a specific period of time.
 Trading volume dominance can be used to gauge the relative liquidity and trading activity of a particular cryptocurrency.